 Once you’ve collected the general idea of your personal preferences, timeline, and budget, you can make a shortlist.
 Most CMA study programs will have online materials that give you a feel for the author, instructors and coaches.

 Some will offer free previews or trials.
 Explore them all further in-depth and let that inform your final decision.
-We’ve put together a comparison of the best CMA courses available to help you find the best fit.
+We’ve put together a best CMA review course comparison available to help you find the best fit.

 Frequently Asked Questions about CMA Study Materials